IkeB108/P5-TileRenderer-Library/Instructions_withLVLLVL.md

   //=========================
   myTileRenderer.alphabet = "Commodore 64" //Tell the tile renderer which tileset we used in lvllvl.com so that it knows which tile indeces correspond to which letters (only needs to be done once) let myTextSettings = {
-    textColor: 3, //text color must be an index from the color palette when using lvllvl.com
     widthInCharacters: 10, //text will wrap after 10 characters
     tilesPerFrame: 1, //Only one tile will be drawn each frame }